 Forgotten Victims Event Series

-The exhibition run will include a series of events designed to amplify themes in the exhibition.
-All the events are free but space is limited – please register to attend below.
+The exhibition run included a series of events designed to amplify themes in the exhibition.

 - Touring Exhibition Launch: Roma Stories.
 26 November 2019

 - The Romani Genocide and its Aftermath: The Uses of the Past Workshop co-organised with the AHRC Research Network and the University of Liverpool.
 6-7 November 2019